malramsay64/phd-thesis/01_Introduction/Glass_Formation.md

 we observe the formation of droplets characteristic of a liquid.

-A glass is a disordered state of matter, like a liquid, which has a viscosity greater than \SI{e13}{\poise}.
+Now we have learnt about nucleation and growth, we know how to avoid it.
+In @fig:supercooled_liquid_formation,
+a supercooled liquid is formed by following a cooling scheme which remains between the relaxation time and the nucleation time.
+A glass is a state no longer at equilibrium, so where crystallisation is crossing the solid nucleation line, glass formation is crossing the dashed relaxation line.
+In experiments, the glass transition occurs when the relaxation time, measured as the viscosity reached a value of \SI{e13}{\poise}.
 The temperature at which the viscosity reaches this value is known as the glass transition temperature, denoted $T_g$.
-When running computer simulations, a viscosity this high is beyond our current capability, so instead a less stringent criteria is applied;
+In computer simulations a viscosity this high is beyond our current capability. [@Plimpton1995a] Instead the glass transition occurs when the timescale of the simulation is less than that of the relaxation time.
-a disordered material which behaves as a solid on the timescale of the experiment.

 This also means that as computational power and algorithms improve, simulated materials which have been considered glasses can form crystals on longer time scales.

-## Avoiding the Crystal

-Now we have learnt about nucleation and growth, we know how to avoid it.

-- Creating a glass
-    - avoidance of critical point
-        - Cooling fast enough to prevent nucleation
-    - depiction on phase diagram

 ## Intrinsic Properties of the Glass